 How To Manage Bar Exam Stress

 Sitting for the Bar exam is scary.
 For some students, that fear of this exam starts much earlier than the moment you walk into your test center.
 Law schools are trying to prepare you for the bar from the minute you step foot onto campus and starting that point, it’s unfortunately going to be in the back of your mind.
-Having the right mentality really makes all the difference in the world with getting rid of anxiety your 3L year as well as helping your chances of passing the bar on the first try.
+Having the right mentality makes all the difference in the world with getting rid of anxiety during your 3L year as well as helping your chances of passing the bar on the first try.

-First, if you’re a 3L, don’t let this exam hang over your head all year.
-The scariest thing about the bar is likely the exact same thing as the scariest thing about entering law school; it’s the fear of the unknown.
-Much like law school, you’ve always heard that the bar exam was going to be hard and require a lot of time studying, but other than that, you don’t really know all that much about it.
 Like law school, once you get into the thick of things in terms of studying, you start to see that it’s not that bad.
 As humans, we quickly adjust and begin to accept the routine of studying long hours and this soon becomes the norm and no longer seems so bad.
 So, do yourself a favor and educate yourself on what exactly the bar exam, as well as bar exam study prep, entails because the worst part about the whole process is truly just not knowing what to expect.

 Tips for Managing BAR Exam Stress

 Now that you know not to let the bar exam loom over you while you’re trying (and hopefully) to make the most out of your 3L year by having a blast one last time before entering or reentering the workforce, let’s now turn to bar study.
-For the bar exam, you’re obviously going to be required to know a lot of law, and how to apply said law to fact patterns.
+For the bar exam, you’re going to be required to know a lot of law, and how to apply said law to fact patterns.
 That’s without a doubt a very big part of the game.
-However, going in mentally strong is absolutely paramount to your success as well.
+However, going in mentally strong is paramount to your success as well.
 So, what can you do to ensure that you are mentally prepared for this exam?

 Pace Yourself

-Create a daily BAR study routine
+Create a Daily BAR Study Routine

 Routines/regimens are healthy for you.
 Having a somewhat defined schedule is a very healthy way to handle your summer.
 Much like studying too long, not getting enough sunlight or exercise is going to make your days and summer feel 10x worse than it has to be.
 Getting sunlight and exercise makes the process seem much more manageable and you’ll soon realize that bar study doesn’t have to be as miserable as everyone makes it out to seem.